 There is an unquenchable thirst for collaboration and sharing.
 We can work anywhere at any time.
 You can work at home, travel, etc.

 You have to pay for whatever resources you want to use.
 For instance, let’s say you want to open up a website for a campaign for the presidential election.
-So the website will be alive for few months. you might receive unexpected traffic to the website.
+So the website will be alive for a few months. you might receive unexpected traffic to the website.

-The main reason is, traditional hosting services provide hosting with fixed storage and bandwidth, scaling in and out is a tedious process.
+The main reason is, that traditional hosting services provide hosting with fixed storage and bandwidth, scaling in and out is a tedious process.
 Here is where cloud computing comes into play.

 Cloud servers can scale out according to your needs.
 You have to pay for the resources you use.
 You can stop and start the services wherever needed.

-Unlike traditional hosting services you have to pay only when your services are up and running.
+Unlike traditional hosting services, you have to pay only when your services are up and running.
 So all we need is a less cost-oriented computing service that makes life easy.